mosaic-jasondebolt/phoenix/Phoenix/README.md

 This is useful when deleting S3 bucket resources in CloudFormation since CloudFormation cannot delete non-empty S3 buckets when CloudFormation stacks are deleted.

+If this Lambda function did not exist, you would not be able to delete the S3/ECR stacks without first deleting the following:
+1. All files in all CloudFormation created S3 buckets.
+2. All images in all CloudFormation created ECR repositories.

 Related Files:
 ```